Data Subject Representation

 Definition

-With a mandate, that body can lodge a complaint under Article 77, exercise judicial-remedy rights under Articles 78 and 79, and exercise the right to compensation under Article 82 where Member State law allows.
-Article 80 also permits Member States to allow such bodies to lodge complaints independently of a person's mandate when they consider that GDPR rights have been infringed.
+With a mandate, the body can lodge an Article 77 complaint, exercise Article 78 and Article 79 judicial-remedy rights, and exercise the Article 82 compensation right where Member State law allows.
+Article 80(2) separately lets Member States allow qualifying bodies to act without a person's mandate when they consider that GDPR rights have been infringed through personal-data processing.

-For AI systems, representation matters because the affected person may see only one denial, score, message, or account closure, while the pattern may involve many people, a vendor pipeline, a shared model, or a recurring profiling practice.
+For AI systems, representation matters because the affected person may see only one denial, score, message, suspension, recommendation, or account closure, while the pattern may involve many people, a vendor pipeline, a shared model, or a recurring profiling practice.

 Scope